Sophie Turner: Career

-In March 2017, she announced she had become patron of Women for Women, an organisation that supports female war survivors.
+In March 2017, she announced she had become a patron of Women for Women, an organisation that supports female war survivors.
 In August 2017, Turner said she believed her social media following was responsible for her successful casting in an unnamed project rather than her abilities as an actress, saying, "[I]t was between me and another girl who is a far better actress than I am, far better, but I had the followers, so I got the job."
 In June 2017, she began a collaboration with Wella Hair, becoming its first international brand ambassador.

 In November 2017, Turner was cast to play Juliane Koepcke in the film Girl Who Fell From the Sky, which she also produced.
 In March and April 2018, she filmed the independent film Heavy in Toronto, Ontario, Canada.
 Turner reprised her role as Jean Grey in the X-Men film Dark Phoenix, which takes place in 1992 and follows the events of Apocalypse.
 The film was released in June 2019.

 She has been featured in print work for the luxury designer brand Louis Vuitton.
 In September 2019, Turner was cast in the thriller television show Survive.

-Turner at SXSW London in June 2025.

 In 2022, Turner appeared in a minor role as Erica in the teen black comedy Do Revenge.
 Turner figures in a pivotal scene where her character is accused of drug possession and has an "over-the-top" reaction.
 The scene went viral due to Turner's delivery of the line, which she admitted was intentionally played to emulate cinema outbursts from actors like Leonardo DiCaprio and Jack Nicholson.

 In 2024, Turner starred in the ITV serial drama Joan in the lead role of diamond thief Joan Hannington.
 Outside of acting, Turner is on the cultural advisory board of Colossal Biosciences and has said that working with the company "feels like bringing a bit of fantasy to life".

-In 2025, Turner was a speaker at South by Southwest London.
+In June 2025, Turner was a speaker at South by Southwest London.
+In September 2025, Amazon Prime Video Turner announced she would play Lara Croft in the live-action Tomb Raider TV series, which was filmed early-2026.